Bio

 Alex Elizabeth (Liz) Murphy, BSc.

-Biotechnologist III
+Biotechnologist IV

 Focus area: Prevalence, Distribution, and Environmental Drivers of Natural Toxins in Fish